 “Maybe I won’t, later, if someone pisses me off.”

-“That idea makes it very happy,” Steve said with a frown.
+“That idea makes it very happy,” Steve said, frowning for emphasis.
 Tess curled her lip in a snarl.